argmaxml/recsplain_server/README.md

-# Recsplain lite
+# Recsplain Server lite
-A trimmed down, scalable version of [Recsplain](https://github.com/argmaxml/recsplain) written in Go.
+A trimmed down, scalable version of [Recsplain](https://github.com/argmaxml/recsplain)'s server written in Go.

 For more details on Recplain, See our [Getting Started Guide](https://recsplain.readthedocs.io/en/latest/)
 ## Differences from Recsplain